 When the olfactory nerve is overstimulated this leads to information overload in your limbic system and brain which, when left unchecked, can cause you to feel anxious and overwhelmed.
 Some scents, however, calm the olfactory nerve to such a degree that it temporarily ceases sending signals to the brain, giving your amygdala (the part of the brain that governs emotions) a chance to breathe.

 Taking the time out of your day to mindfully brew and sip a hot mug of tea can feel like therapy in itself.
-Add to this the natural goodness found in tea leaves from chamomile and peppermint, and lavender and passionflower, and you’ve got yourself a winning stress-busting formula.
+Add to this the natural goodness found in tea leaves, and you’ve got yourself a winning stress-busting formula.

 Both black and green tea are super high in antioxidants, and habitual drinking of either variety has been associated with an overall reduction in cortisol levels, as well as improved focus and stamina.

 So many of your favourite teas contain compounds that can reduce stress and alleviate anxiety.
-Other great options, in addition to those mentioned above, are ginseng, turmeric, lemon balm and peppermint.
+Some great options include ginseng, turmeric, lemon balm and peppermint.

 Nutritionists believe that if we were to clean up our diets, up to 90% of people currently on antidepressants would no longer require them.